 UVED payments are NOT accepted at the DAC Office. If you have UVED-related questions, call (405) 806-8833.

 Since November 1, 2018, the UVED Program has deployed camera units across the state, taking photographs of license plates and comparing them to the Oklahoma Insurance Verification System (OKIVS).
 License plates associated with a valid personal line of insurance are immediately rejected; all other photographs are forwarded to the DAC for review.

 The goal of the UVED Program is to deploy camera units in all jurisdictions of Oklahoma.
 While UVED technology produces hundreds of thousands of images, all data collected by the UVED Program is retained solely by the program, and is retained only for as long as it’s being used as evidence of a violation; when the data is no longer needed, it is deleted or destroyed.

 Owners of vehicles believed to be in violation of the Compulsory Insurance Law receive a Notice from the UVED Program that contains a copy of the photographs taken as well as instructions on how to proceed.
-Individuals willing to enroll in the UVED Program acquire liability coverage, pay a $174.00 enrollment fee, and promise to maintain that coverage for a period of two (2) years.
+Individuals willing to enroll in the UVED Program must acquire liability coverage, pay a $190.00 enrollment fee, and promise to maintain coverage for a period of two (2) years.

 Due to the way that insurance policies are reported by carriers/brokers, vehicle owners with insurance policies in good standing may still receive a "Notice to Respond".
 These rare occurrences are easily rectified by contacting the insurance carrier/broker (as listed on the insurance card), who will make the necessary adjustments on the Oklahoma Insurance Verification System (www.OKIVS.com), using the Notice number received.